-While we may now be able to dine indoors, that does not give us permission to forget about some of London’s most beautiful rooftop retreat.
-One of the city’s most iconic drinking, dining (and dancing) rooftop retreat in Madison: a sleek and contemporary space famous for its postcard-worthy vista of St Paul’s cathedral.
+One of the city’s most iconic drinking, dining (and dancing) rooftop retreats in Madisons London: a sleek and contemporary space famous for its postcard-worthy vista of St Paul’s cathedral.

 I arrive downstairs ready for its ascent and feel I’ve stepped onto the set of TOWIE.
 Vivacious characters frosted in glitter and tropical tans form an orderly queue toward a group of bouncers with anticipated enthusiasm for the evening ahead of them.
 It’s May 2021 and this is the closest experience to queueing for ‘a club’ I’ve had in over a year.

-Madison doesn’t do things in halves and this includes re-opening following the pandemic.
-Living up to its name, its glamourous rooftop space vibrates unmissable energy – reminding guests of restaurants in London most glamourous dining scenes.
+Madisons London don’t do things in halves and this includes re-opening following the pandemic.
+Living up to its name, its glamourous rooftop space vibrates unmissable energy – reminding guests most glamorous dining scenes and restaurants in London.
 Scattered with heaters for the colder months, and plenty of corners to soak up the sunshine on warmer days – this Manhattan-style destination, along with a loyal and lively crowd is also a very good restaurant.
 Dishes that aren’t too fussy and are simply designed to satisfy, washed down with colourful cocktails.

-Head Chef, Mike Denham, has curated a luxury-led menu with decadent sharing platters to entice diners back, that in reflection of its rooftop setting, combines playful takes on American classics, peppered with influences from the diverse communities of New York.
+Head Chef, Mike Denham, has curated a luxury-led menu for Madisons London’s bar and restaurant, with decadent sharing platters to entice diners back, that in reflection of its rooftop setting, combines playful takes on American classics, peppered with influences from the diverse communities of New York.

 Starters tick all the boxes to ensure expectant diners are happy.
 From these, we choose a large and creamy burrata with slow-roasted peppers, bright green pesto, and croutons, alongside a spiced sweet potato hummus topped with feta and pomegranate seeds.
 If you choose to order in line with the celebratory theme Madisons is known for, then caviar for two or an Italian charcuterie are also available.